9 Surprising Things You Don’t Realize Are Causing Dark Under-Eye Circles

 PHOTOCREO Michal Bednarek/shutterstock

-If the area under your eyes happens to look more brownish in tone, it may be due to pigmentation.
-“The skin around the eyes is also very sensitive to hydration or lack thereof and is also constantly exposed the environment.
-Therefore, it is subject to sun damage,” says Joshua Zuckerman, MD, a plastic surgeon in New York, NY.
+If the area under your eyes happens to look more brownish in tone, it may be due to natural pigmentation.
+“The skin around the eyes is also very sensitive to hydration or lack thereof and is also constantly exposed to the environment.
+Therefore, it is subject to sun damage,” says Joshua Zuckerman, MD, a plastic surgeon in New York.
 Because the sun signals melanin production, sun exposure will aggravate the appearance of crow’s feet and dark circles.
 As a solution, be sure to invest in a good pair of sunglasses that are labeled 100 percent UV protection or UV 400 protection to efficiently block the sun’s rays.
-(This is how to pick out the best sunglasses for your face shape).
+This is how to pick out the best sunglasses for your face shape.

 Too much salt or caffeine

 You may notice that if you indulge in a salt-heavy meal before you go to bed, you’ll wake up with bags under your eyes.
 Certain foods with high levels of sodium and caffeine content will cause your body to retain water, aggravating the skin under the eyes and making them appear darker.
 If you find it too hard to sacrifice the coffee (trust us, we understand), Ami Mallon, global corporate educator for Osmosis Skincare based in Denver, recommends counteracting this condition with ingredients like niacinamide (a form of vitamin B3).
 Research published in the Journal of Clinical and Aesthetic Dermatology shows that niacinamide reduces water loss and also improves skin texture and fine lines.
 “Niacinamide also has anti-inflammatory and antioxidant benefits,” she says.
 “Bearberry extract is also a wonderful and natural skin lightener and can help brighten under your eyes.”
 Here are other signs you’re eating too much sodium.